OpenLMIS/openlmis-deployment/monitoring/README.md

 The default username and password for Grafana are `admin|admin`.
 The dashboards in `config/services/grafana/dashboards/` will be loaded into Grafana by default.

+## Monitoring Jenkins

+Data is collected from Jenkins in two ways:
+* Telegraf's [basic Jenkins source](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/jenkins).
+It doesn't require any special Jenkins plugins, but it only exposes two pieces of data for each build:
+  * `duration`
+  * `result_code`
+* [This InfluxDB plugin](https://wiki.jenkins.io/display/JENKINS/InfluxDB+Plugin).
+It must be installed and configured on the Jenkins server, but it exposes the much more data for each build.
+A list of supported metrics and installation instructions are available on the linked wiki page.

 # Old monitoring setup

 This section of the README documents code that is only available in the git commit history.